Risë Stevens: Career

 During 1975 to 1978 Stevens was president of the Mannes College of Music in New York City.

 On October 22, 1977, Stevens was awarded the University of Pennsylvania Glee Club Award of Merit.
 Established in 1964, this award sought "to bring a declaration of appreciation to an individual each year that has made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression".
 She was a Kennedy Center Honoree in 1990.
 Stevens has been the subject of two biographies, Kyle Crichton's Subway to the Met (1959) and John Pennino's Risë Stevens: A Life in Music (1999).

 Personal life

 In 1939, Stevens married Walter Surovy, an Austrian stage and screen actor she met during her European years, after he fled the Nazis to New York.
-One likely display of Surovy's finesse with publicity was the fact that Stevens' voice was insured by Lloyd's of London in 1945 for $1 million.
+One likely display of Surovy's finesse with publicity was that Stevens' voice was insured by Lloyd's of London in 1945 for $1 million.
 The marriage lasted for over 61 years, until Walter's death in 2001.
-Their only child is Nicolas Surovy (b.
-1944) who followed in his father's footsteps, becoming an actor on Broadway, and in film and television.
+They had one child.

 Death

-Stevens died in her Manhattan home on March 20, 2013, at the age of 99.
+Stevens died in her Manhattan home on March 20, 2013, at the age of 99, just 3 months before her 100th birthday.
 Her body was cremated.